NebulaUI/nebula-css/README.md

     ```
     As you can see this is rather verbose and ugly code but it works!

-4. Ensure the build tool of your choice is configured to build you Sass files appropriately.
+4. Ensure the build tool of your choice is configured to compile your Sass appropriately.
 Nebula CSS requires [Autoprefixer](https://github.com/postcss/autoprefixer)

   Below is an example build script using NPM Scripts that lives in a `package.json`.